 This recipe is a fairly standard bread recipe: milk, sugar, egg, salt, butter, yeast, flour…and of course mashed potatoes.

 I like to use bread flour in this recipe.
 It just makes the bread a little sturdier and gives it a bit of a chewy texture.
 If you’re looking for the ultimate in softness, stick with all-purpose flour.

 And for mashed potatoes, I’ve used straight up mashed potatoes, and also mashed potatoes that had butter and milk added.
 Both worked.
 I’ve not ever tried instant potatoes.
-Although I’m sure it would work, it’s not something I keep on hand, so just make extra mashed potatoes when we have them in order to bake this bread.
+Although I’m sure it would work.
+The best potatoes for mashed potatoes are Russet potatoes.

 Turn the oven to the lowest temperature and allow it to heat for 2 minutes.
 Then turn the oven off and place the covered bowl with the dough inside on the oven rack and close the door.
 Allow the dough to rise in the warm oven.
 Just be sure you turn off the oven so the dough doesn’t bake!